 Phishers communicate through text messages, email, any electronic communication channels that victims are susceptible to.
 Catfishing is a common denominator with these scams.
-Impersonating well-known social media businesses or people.
-Scammers often take form and look like common banks, auction sites, government and nonprofit organizations.
-When a victim receives an email these emails contain a link that usually is infected by malware.
+They were impersonating well-known social media businesses or people.
+Scammers often take form and look like traditional banks, auction sites, government, and nonprofit organizations.
+When a victim receives an email, these emails contain a link that usually is infected by malware.

-Obviously phishing is extremely common and that is because these scammers have gotten incredible good at tricking people.
-These texts or emails they send are intelligently crafted to resemble legitimate emails that victims receive and therefore open.
+Obviously phishing is widespread, and that is because these scammers have gotten incredibly good at tricking people.
+These texts or emails they send are intelligently crafted to resemble legitimate emails that victims receive and, therefore, open.

 Types of Phishing

 Spear Phishing (no not fishing you’re thinking of)